 - Don’t forget the basics.
 It’s easy to go into the store and remember to buy meat, vegetables, fruit, eggs, bread, pasta, and rice.
 But don’t forget basic essentials like cooking oil, salt and pepper (if you didn’t pack it already), matches, and ice.

 - You may have to make a couple trips for fresh ingredients.
 Only buy fresh ingredients for as long as you will be able to store them safely/use them up, and plan to make future grocery trips (if you’ll be in an area with groceries readily available.
 If not, you’ll have to think of some non-perishable alternatives!).

-Tip #3: Repurpose Ingredients to Make Different Camping Meals
+Camping Meals Tip #3: Repurpose Ingredients to Make Different Meals

 When planning your meals, it’s also important to think about how you’re going to repurpose ingredients that may be left over from other meals.
 This is not just economical, it ensures that you don’t waste food!
 You don’t have to buy a new set of ingredients for every meal––try to plan meals that will use the same ingredients in multiple ways.

 Take this lunch that we made at Rialto Beach, for instance.
 It was a pasta dish using: